hakanayaz/PIRQ_Draft/Module 1/More_Examples/2_Newton_Raphson/README.md

-# More Examples
+# Newton-Raphson

 In these next tutorials, we show how IR can handle more advanced constructs of high-level programming languages, such as loops, conditionals, function calls, and classes.
 To illustrate, we chose the Newton-Raphson method algorithm and wrote it in three different programming languages: Python, Rust, and C++.
 As a next step, we will add Julia too.
-Finally, in the "OOP_exs" folder, we take a look at a sample Qubit class with some simple methods in C++ and, as a next step, Python as well.

 The Newton-Raphson method is used to find roots for any non-linear differentiable function.
 The pseudocode of the algorithm is given below: